|When we stitch we are

-If you find the silk strands are fraying as you stitch, use a slightly larger, smooth eye, needle which makes
+If you find the silk strands are fraying as you stitch, use a slightly larger, smooth eye, needle which makes a

-a larger hole in the fabric, creating less friction on the thread as it passes through.
+larger hole in the fabric, creating less friction on the thread as it passes through.

-running colors - especially reds.
+being ruined by running colors - especially reds.

 TO USE EMBELLISHMENTS: (glass treasures, buttons, or other decorative attachments)

 Embellishments can increase the appeal of your stitchery.

 a.
 Place the attachment in position so that it ‘looks right’.
 Dots on the pattern are often used as guides for

 the placement of the glass treasures, but only you know what looks right to you.
 Use the picture